Dual Diagnosis

 Major Depressive Disorders/Episode

-Major depressive disorders or episodes are a mental health disorder characterized by persistently depressed mood or loss of interest in activities, causing significant impairment to your daily life.
-Often accompanying the loss of interest is a feeling of sadness or depression that may require you seeking treatment that is long-term.
+Major depressive disorder is a mental health disorder characterized by persistently depressed mood or loss of interest in activities, causing significant impairment to daily life.

 Dysthymia Disorder

-Dysthymia is defined as a low mood occurring for more than two years, along with at least two other symptoms of depression.
+Dysthymia is characterized by a low mood occurring for more than two years, along with at least two other symptoms of depression.

-Symptoms of dysthymia disorder include lost interest in normal activities, low energy, low self-esteem, hopelessness, sleep changes, low appetite, and poor concentration.
+Symptoms include lost interest in normal activities, low energy, low self-esteem, hopelessness, sleep changes, low appetite, and poor concentration.

-Bipolar I disorder (pronounced “bipolar one” and known as manic depression or a manic-depressive disorder) is a form of a mental health issue.
+Bipolar I disorder also known as manic depression or a manic-depressive disorder) is a serious mental health issue.

-Bipolar II disorder (also called “bipolar two”) is a form of a psychiatric disorder.
+Bipolar II disorder is a closely related psychiatric disorder.
 Bipolar II disorder has the “up” moods that never reach full-blown mania.
 The less-intense elevated moods in bipolar II disorder are called hypomanic episodes, or hypomania.

 Anxiety Disorders